 To say that the aforementioned regional and sub-regional multilateral organisations operate within a liberal international order is to say that they are bound by, or at least they respect, common rules, institutions and norms.
 One of the most problematic areas, if not the most problematic area, of liberal international order is human rights.
 Therefore, the chapter focuses on human rights.
 Focusing on human rights in a microcosm of international liberal order that comprises 55 sovereign states entails interrogating the Westphalian system itself, and its organising principle, sovereignty.
-Especially because Westphalianism and sovereignty are a principal cause of the divisions based on which Africans are divided; and the identities and values that emanate from such divisions and differences.
+Especially because Westphalianism and sovereignty are a principal cause of the divisions based on which Africans are differentiated; the differences based on which Africans are differentiated; the areanate from such divisions and differences.
 We do not only live in a Westphalian world, we live in a complex world that is so because it is simultaneously Westphalian, international and global.